It's Okay To be The Dumbest Person In The Room

 Maria Ressa

-And with ex-CJ Sereno freshly ousted by quo warranto from the Supreme Court, delivered the importance of a neutral judicial system.
+And with ex-CJ Sereno freshly ousted by quo warranto from the Supreme Court, they delivered the importance of a neutral judicial system.

 Maria Lourdes Sereno